lomolisso/esn-cloud-api/README.md

-# esn-app-backend
+# esn-cloud-api
-This repository contains the backend of a web app in charge of managing an **Edge Sensor Network (ESN)**
+This repository contains the implementation of the cloud API for the cloud layer of the Edge Sensor Network (ESN).